 A serious disease affecting children is rickets also known as rachitis.
 It is a dietary deffiency disease primarily affectng infants and children.
 A defiency of vitamin D impairs the ability of the body to metabolize calcium.
 Because the disease is caused by dietary defiency, it is thus often associated with poverty.
 This leads to a softening of the bone structure and resulting deformities.
 Children are especially affected because their bones are developing and thus rickits can lead to life-long deformities.
 The disease can be prevented by adequate intake of vitamin D, calcium, and phosdphorous.
 It is the primary reason that vitamin is commonly added to milk.

-Smallpox at the time was a virulent disease which ravaged man kind.
-Many Europeans who did not die of the disease were marked with scared faces.
+Smallpox was a virulent disease which ravaged mankind, one of the five deadliest diseases aflicting mankind.
+It is an acute contagious disease caused by the variola virus.
+Expers estimate that it has killed some 300-500 million deaths in the 20th century alone.
+Transmission occurs through inhalation of the airborne virus, most commobly through droplets dispersed from the oral, nasal, or pharyngeal mucosa of an infected person.
+The symptoms include a blistered rash on the skin and a fever.
+Many Europeans who sirbived the disease were marked with scared faces and might even be blinded.
 Native Americans who had no resistance to the disease were devestated when Europeans brought the disease to the New World.
-Edward Jenner (1749-1823) developed a cure by innoculating against cowpox (1796).
-James Phipps was the English boy that Jenner used as an aeperimental subject.
+It was one reason thast very small European forces were able to bring down powerful Amer-Indian empires like the Aztecs and Incas.
+There is no exact account, but perhaps 95 percent of the Native American population appearsto have perished.
+Smallpox was a major reason for it.
+Even among people of European ancestry it was feared.
+Smallpox was the most feared disease, often called 'distemper' in colonial America.
+Benjamin Franklin was a fervent advocated for 'inoculation' -- a precursor to modern vaccination (1730s).
+He used his publications in the casuse.
+It was till very controversial, considered by many to be the work of the devil.
+And there was a realtively high death rate from the procedure.
+The Franklin family was ireperably damaged when they lost their beloved son Franky after Deborah opposed innovulation.
+The Adams family was saved because Abigale dececision to risk the procedure.
+More importantly, Washington's who had contracted smallpox in Barbados, mafe the risky decision to innoculate the Continental Army almost certainly sabing the American Revplution.
+Smalkpox was ebdemic in Engkand and the British had herd immunity. the Americans did not.
+Edward Jenner (1749-1823) developed a cure by developing an actual vaccine using cowpox (1796).
+James Phipps was the English boy that Jenner used as an experimental subject.
 The principle was to introduced dead or weakened weakened disease bodies to the individual to help the person's imune system the ability to deal with the disease.
 Cowpox was a less virulent form of the disease, but helped the system build a resistance to smallpox.
+Vaccination eventually eliminatedthedisease in the United States and Europe, but was still common in the developing world.
+The World Health Organization began an irrdication campign (1959).
+It failed but was relaunched (1967).
+Within a decade Asia andLstin America was smallpox free.
+It took a little longer in Africa.
 The technique of innoculation or vaccination was used to combat many other diseases.
 It led to a great debate when scientists began to work on a polio vaccine after that disease became a huge problem in the 20th century, crippling thouands of children annually.
 Dr. Albert Sabine worked on a polio vaccine using a weakened firm.
 Jonas Salk argued, however, that polio was to virulent for this approach.

 One particularly dangerous disease which became a major danger fior children in the late 19th century was tuberculosis, often called consumption at the time.
 The disease was especually accute in the unhealthy conditions of urban slums.
 At the time doctors did not have modern anti-biotics to fight the disease.
 That did not come until World War II.
 British scientists developed anti-biotics and American drug companies developed the methods to mass produce them.
 They have saved millions of lives, but today disease strains are energing that are immune to all anti-biotics.